-One of the ideas that comes with adulthood is owning you own home.
+One of the ideas that come with adulthood is owning your own home.

 Buying a house is something you’ll consider sooner or later because, true or not, owning a home is a sign of stability and maturity.
 While you may just be tired of renting, there are other great reasons to buy a house.
 One good reason is that our tax laws favor homeowners, so ownership offers an excellent tax shelter.

 Ready to buy a home? see how Mares Mortgage has helped buyers save more!

 How to Know If You’re Ready to Buy Your First Home

 Buying your first home is a very special and exciting experience.
 It’s a process that takes a lot of time and planning.
 You don’t wake up one day and suddenly decide to give away your savings to purchase a house.

 While some plan for it for years, others can seal the deal in a matter of weeks – the decision-making process varies from person to person.
 However, there are some universal signs that you’re ready to buy your first house: